 - No more than 2 pages - Font: Times New Roman, Size: 12pt.
-Margins: 1" Spacing: simple - Include a header or a footer with your last name, name of the program or country you visited and program dates. - Include a title for your paper - Please e-mail your essay in PDF or WORD document
+Margins: 1" Spacing: simple - Include a header or a footer with your last name, country you visited and trip dates. - Include a title for your paper - Please e-mail your essay in PDF or WORD document